Be in the Know, Before Saying No

 Fact Intensive and Case Specific

-Bylaws should provide for the safe and sanitary management of all animals who are allowed to live on the premises as a result of applicable state and/or federal law.
+HOA pet rules should provide for the safe and sanitary management of all animals who are allowed to live on the premises as a result of applicable state and/or federal law.
 Topics that the bylaws should address include, but are not limited to, restrictions on where the animal may relieve itself, the clean up of animal droppings, a requirement for up-to-date vaccinations, and routine veterinary care.
 The association, however, can never charge an individual a fee for having an assistance animal.
 Bylaws should also address service and support animals whose owners are guests of unit owners.

 Determining whether a reasonable accommodation is warranted for an assistance animal is a fact-intensive and case-specific question.
 When presented with these requests, boards must always give thorough and timely consideration in light of the applicable laws — to do otherwise is simply reckless.